-This study is implemented in metro Manila, an area with a large population of small and medium enterprises (SMEs).
-Within Makati, the sub-district of Manila where this study takes place, there are over 26,000 businesses registered with the local government.
+This study was conducted in metro Manila, an area with a large population of small and medium enterprises (SMEs).
+Within Makati, the sub-district of Manila where this study took place, there are over 26,000 businesses registered with the local government.
 Many of these are SMEs spanning a range of industry sectors, including retail, services, manufacturing, real estate, finance and consulting, trading and wholesale.

-This study evaluates the impact of business skills training offered to owners and managers of SMEs.
-Prior to the baseline survey, qualitative interviews were conducted with a sample of businesses meeting basic criteria (at least two years in operation, revenue between one and fifteen million Philippine Pesos, and operating in the retail, services (including restaurants/bars), manufacturing, trading and wholesale sectors).
-These interviews included open-ended questions on what the business does, its operations, and its key constraints to growth.
+This study sought to evaluate the impact of business skills training offered to owners and managers of SMEs.
+Prior to the training, the research team conducted qualitative interviews with a sample of businesses that had been in operation for at least two years in operation, had revenue between 1-15 million Philippine pesos, and operated in the retail, services, manufacturing, trading and wholesale sectors.
 The purpose of the interviews was to gather information on the specifics constraints affecting SMEs, including problems related to cash flow management, suppliers, clients, marketing, access to credit, human resources, and regulations.
 The interview also recorded if the business's owner/manager would be interested in receiving free consulting provided by graduate students at the Asian Institute of Management (AIM).